What Is G10 Material?

 G10 FR4 Die Cut Parts

 Jaco offers die-cutting services of G10 FR4 material.
-G10 FR4 is one of the most versatile laminates used as an electrical insulation material in electronics, PCBs, and mechanical lines.
+G10 FR4 is a very versatile laminate used as an electrical insulation material in electronics, PCBs, and mechanical lines.

 G10 Material Supplier